View our Product Catalog to find products you can try for free.

-They come in easy-to-squeeze tubes in two different sizes.
+Adapt™ paste comes in easy-to-squeeze tubes in two different sizes.

 Stoma powder is a non-medicated powder used to absorb moisture from slightly irritated or moist skin around the stoma.
-By absorbing moisture from skin around the stoma, the powder allows for better barrier adhesion.
+By absorbing moisture from skin around the stoma, the powder allows for better skin barrier adhesion.

 There is no medication in stoma powder; it merely absorbs excess moisture, giving a skin barrier a better chance to adhere to the skin.
-Dust the powder on the affected peristomal skin but be sure to brush off any excess powder, as this may affect the barrier adherence.
-Be sure to discontinue the stoma powder once the skin has healed.
+Dust the powder on your affected peristomal skin but be sure to brush off any excess powder, as this may affect the barrier adherence.
+Be sure to discontinue the stoma powder once your skin has healed.
 Some clinicians may recommend the use of a skin barrier protective wipe over the powder but this is not always necessary.

 The Adapt™ universal medical adhesive remover helps to easily remove the ostomy skin barrier while reducing the potential for skin stripping.
 It also aids in the removal of any adhesive residue on the skin.

 As the remover is silicone-based and alcohol-free, there is no sting associated with the application of the product.

 The adhesive remover evaporates quickly and dries without residue, so the next skin barrier can attach securely.